Yankees again stranded at an airport

 ARLINGTON, Texas – It was another travel nightmare to remember.

-The Yankees, who earlier in this three-city trip held an unscheduled sleepover at Dulles International Airport in Virginia because of various issues with their Delta charter, were again stranded, this time into the early morning hours Thursday in Dallas.
+The Yankees, who earlier in this three-city trip held an unscheduled sleepover at Dulles International Airport in Virginia because of various issues with their Delta charter, were again stranded overnight, this time into the early morning hours Thursday in Dallas.

+They eventually took off for New York in the neighborhood of 3:30 a.m., 5:30 a.m. in New York.

-The team plane did depart from Dallas/Fort Worth International Airport a couple of hours after Wednesday night’s 12-10 loss to the Rangers but a mechanical issue shortly after takeoff forced the aircraft to return to the airport.
+The team plane, again a Delta charter, actually departed from Dallas/Fort Worth International Airport a couple of hours after Wednesday night’s 12-10 loss to the Rangers, but a mechanical issue shortly after departure forced the aircraft to return to the airport.

-The plane landed safely back at DFW and the traveling party waited on the airplane for a part to arrive.
-As of 2 a.m.
-ET Thursday none had and it was not immediately clear when a part was expected to arrive.
+The plane landed safely back at the Dallas/Fort Worth airport without incident.

+That began a comedy of errors – though those on the plane likely didn’t see it as such – that did not see the flight take off for nearly six hours.
+Since there was no firm timetable for when the parts would arrive, or a time frame for how long it would take to fix the issue once they did arrive, at one point players and some staff were bused to a nearby hotel.

+But that group was called back in relatively short order – the needed parts arrived between 3-4 a.m.
+New York time – to the plane and the players and staff, and their baggage, were eventually reloaded.
+Once they were back on board, the plane took off in a somewhat timely manner.

-Last Wednesday the Yankees were supposed to be wheels up to Kansas City about 10 p.m. from Dulles after their suspended and regularly scheduled games against the Nationals were postponed by rain earlier in the day.
+A week ago Wednesday, the Yankees were supposed to be wheels up to Kansas City about 10 p.m. from Dulles after their game on Tuesday had been suspended and a regularly scheduled game that Wednesday against the Nationals were postponed by rain earlier in the day.

 Comments